xtrasimplicity/sphinx-buildpack/README.md

 As of writing, the following versions are supported:
 - Sphinx version 2.2.11 => Tag: v2.2.11
+- Sphinx version 3.0.1 => Tag: v3.0.1

 # Development
-If you would like to add a new version of Sphinx to this repository, simply download the source code for the desired version, configure it to use staticly-linked mysql and postgres libraries, and compile it. i.e:
+If you would like to add a new version of Sphinx to this repository, simply download the binaries for the desired version, and extract the files. i.e:
 ```
-tar xvfz sphinx-2.2.11-release.tar.gz
+tar xvfz sphinx-3.0.1-release.tar.gz
-cd sphinx-2.2.11-release
+cd sphinx-3.0.1-release
-./configure --prefix="/home/`whoami`/sphinx_build" --with-static-mysql --with-mysql-libs=/usr/lib/x86_64-linux-gnu --with-pgsql
-make -j4 install
 ```
 You can then compress them into a tarball, fork this repository, replace the path to prebuilt_binaries.tar.gz, update the `bin/compile` file and then submit a merge request with the version you're adding.
 If accepted, a tag matching the sphinx version will be created.